Part 7 of my How to do Los Angeles series: on food!

 El Cholo, South Park, Mexican, $$/$$$ – A branch of the famous mid-city restaurant.
 See Central LA for more information.

 Olvera Street, Chinatown, Mexican $/$$ – The birthplace of Los Angeles and one of the most historic and authentically-Mexican spots in the city.
 The food here is great.
-There’s tons to choose from and lots of competition, keeping every place delicious (they won’t survive otherwise).
-I’m never had a bad meal here.
+There’s tons to choose from and lots of competition, so every place delicious (they won’t survive otherwise).
 Part of my downtown walk.

 St Vincent Square, Jewelry District, Mediterranean/Middle Eastern, $/$$ – Another authentic and fun downtown food court.
 It used to be better when the restaurants put tables in the dead-end street they are on; unfortunately the city has cracked down on this to ensure access to the Los Angeles Theater’s loading zone.
 But the restaurants are still there and the food is still good and this is another unique place in downtown Los Angeles.
 Part of my downtown walk.

-Musso and Frank, Hollywood, French, $$$$ – There won’t be a lot of $$$$ restaurants in this post, but this one has to be here.
-Opened in 1919, this is Hollywood’s oldest restaurant and in the old days the Writer’s Guild used to be located across the street, so almost every great 20th century American writer ate here.
-So did many classic Hollywood actors, and the waitstaff can tell you all about them.
+***Musso and Frank, Hollywood, French, $$$$ – There won’t be a lot of $$$$ restaurants in this post, but this one has to be here.
+Opened in 1919, this is Hollywood’s oldest restaurant and one of the greatest restaurants in the entire US.
+This is primarily because the Writer’s Guild used to be across the street, so almost every great 20th century American writer ate here.
+So did many Hollywood players, and many still do.
+The food is great, the martinis are ranked top ten in the country, and the ambiance is the best of it all: dining here feels like going back in time.
 Part of my Hollywood walk.

 ***Miceli’s, Hollywood, Italian, $$$ – Opened in 1949, this is Hollywood’s oldest Italian restaurant.
 I however have only been to the Studio City location, so see the East Valley section to learn more about this one.
 Part of my Hollywood walk.

 Pig N Whistle, Hollywood, American/California cuisine, $$ – Opened in 1927, this restaurant catered to Egyptian theater patrons in a time before theaters had their own concessions.
-Like Musso and Frank, lots of celebrities ate here.
+Like Musso and Frank, lots of classic Hollywood players ate here.
 Part of my Hollywood walk.

 Roscoe’s Chicken and Waffles, Hollywood and Mid-city, soul food, $$ – A branch of the famous Long Beach restaurant.
 See Gateway Cities for more information.
 This location is near my Hollywood walk.